Multitask Learning for Scalable and Dense Multilayer Bayesian Map Inference: Experimental Evaluation

+The quantitative evaluation is also given in Table~\ref{tab:tartanair_traversability_labeling}.
+It can be observed that our self-supervised traversability labeling is able to provide reasonably accurate image traversability labels with mean IoUs $87.61\%$ and $88.57\%$ compared with the simulated precise traversability labels.
+Therefore, we argue that the proposed self-supervised traversability labeling is an effective and inexpensive method to generate image traversability labels for real environments where the geometric and semantic ground truth is usually unavailable.
+The traversability labeling evaluation is conducted on the training sequences of the TartanAir dataset.
+In the following experiments, we consistently use the traversability labels generated by our self-supervised method as the traversability ground truth for training and testing.

+As TartanAir only provides raw mesh labels randomly assigned by the AirSim simulator, we manually group the mesh labels into semantic labels, resulting in 30 semantic classes for the abandoned factory environment and 17 semantic classes for the neighborhood.
+Next, we use the semantic labels and our generated traversability labels to train our MTL network.
+We evaluate the segmentation performance on the test sequences and compare with the corresponding STL network and the standard MTL baseline in~\cite{vandenhende2020multi} (setting 3 in Section~\ref{sec:ablation}).
+The quantitative results are listed in Table~\ref{tab:mtl_tartanair}.

-We obtain a lower semantic segmentation mIoU from the TartanAir data set than that from KITTI.
-This is reasonable as KITTI has a similar environment and the exact class definition as Cityscapes, on which we pretrained the network.
-By contrast, TartanAir is more challenging due to the differences in environment, class definition and camera viewpoint.
-In this case, our MTL model still outperforms the STL network in both tasks (line 3 compared with line 1 in Table~\ref{tab:mtl_tartanair}).
-However, we notice that the mIoU improvement for traversability segmentation is only $1\%$.
-We conjecture that the correlation between the two tasks in TartanAir might not be as high as in KITTI, so we might need a better task balancing strategy for training.
+We obtain a lower semantic segmentation mIoU on the TartanAir dataset than that on KITTI.
+This is reasonable as KITTI has a similar environment and the same semantic class definition as Cityscapes on which the network is pretrained.
+By contrast, TartanAir is more challenging due to the domain gap brought by the differences in environment, class definition and camera viewpoint.
+In this case, our MTL network still outperforms the STL network in both tasks, and has a better overall performance than the MTL baseline.
+However, we notice that the mIoU improvement for traversability segmentation is only less than $1\%$.
+We conjecture that this is because the correlation between the two tasks in TartanAir might not be as high as in KITTI.
+Some qualitative results of our MTL network are also presented in Fig.~\ref{fig:mtl_tartanair}, where we can see a performance improvement is obtained for both semantic and traversability segmentation compared with single-task learning.
+The statistics of the inference time and model parameters of three networks are listed in Table~\ref{tab:mtl_timing}.
+We argue that the main advantage of using an MTL network in our multilayer mapping framework is saving computational resources for robotic applications.
+Even when the performance improvement of the MTL network is not substantial, STL network does not scale with the number of tasks (map layers).